-You add a contact to your phone and it’s supposed to show up on all your devices automatically, right?
-Isn’t that what out iCloud is for?
+You add a contact to your iPhone and it’s supposed to show up on all your devices automatically, right?
+Isn’t that what iCloud is for?
 How come only some of my contacts are showing up on my iPhone?
 Why are only some of my contacts missing?
 How can I move all my contacts to one place so this problem doesn’t keep getting worse?

 A Little Background Information